Bone Cancer: What You Need to Know

-An orthopedic oncologist explains the signs, symptoms and treatments for bone cancer.
+An orthopedic oncologist explains the signs, symptoms, and treatments of bone cancer.

-Primary bone cancer, a cancer that originates in the bone when cells grow out of control, is a rare form of the disease, accounting for less than 1% of all cancers, according to the American Cancer Society.
-Cancer from tumors in other parts of the body can also metastasize and spread to the bones.
+Primary bone cancer is a cancer that originates in the bone when cells grow out of control.
+Also known as sarcoma, it is a rare form of the disease, accounting for less than 1% of all cancers, according to the American Cancer Society.
+(Sarcomas are different than the cancer from tumors in other parts of the body that metastasize and spread to the bones.)
 In 2020, there were about 60,676 people living with bone and joint cancer in the United States.

 How does bone cancer start?

 Bone cancer can begin in one of two ways.
-The more common kind of bone cancer is one that begins somewhere else in the body and goes to the bone.
+The more common kind of bone cancer is from cancer that begins somewhere else in the body and spreads to the bone.
 In those cases, the cancer cells will look like the ones from the organ the cancer spread from.
 This tends to occur with advanced-stage breast, prostate, and lung cancer.

 What cells do we have in our bones and how do they become cancerous?